 Thinking about how to go about converting your face-to-face course into an online class for the upcoming semester?
 Don’t know where to start?
 You’ve come to the right place!
-This prep guide will help you to take some “bite sized” steps toward transitioning your course online.
-In addition to resources, there are several opportunities to get more support: including one-on-one conversations with CTL consultants, synchronous workshops, and asynchronous opportunities to engage with your colleagues at Baruch.
+This prep guide will help you to take some “bite-sized” steps toward transitioning your course online.
+In addition to our online resources, there are several opportunities to get more support: including one-on-one conversations with CTL consultants, synchronous workshops, and asynchronous opportunities to engage with your colleagues at Baruch.

-We recommend that you start preparing at least 4 weeks prior to the start of the semester, to give yourself plenty of time to rethink everything from learning goals to class activities to assessment to how you will communicate with students.
-Converting your course to an online environment can be overwhelming and stressful.
+We recommend that you start to prepare at least 4 weeks prior to the start of the semester, in order to give yourself plenty of time to consider or rethink each core aspect of your course development—such as your learning goals, activities, assignments, and assessments, and how you are going to communicate with students.
+Converting your course to an online environment, especially for the first time, can tap your time and energy.
 We get it.
 We hope that this guide will make it a less stressful process.

 Here’s a video introduction of the guide.